tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/docs/multiple_devices.md

         launch_arguments={
             'camera_name': 'camera_02',
             'usb_port': '6-2.4.1',  # replace your usb port here
-            'device_num': '2'
         }.items()
     )

-    # If you need more cameras, just add more launch_include here, and change the usb_port and device_num
+    # If you need more cameras, just add more launch_include here, and change the usb_port
     # Launch description
     ld = LaunchDescription([
         cleanup_node,